 Modifying the Alinker

-Unfortunately since it is designed for sitting, the seat (usually called a “saddle” on a bike) is positioned sufficiently forward to interfere with where one would wish to stand.
-Fortunately Charlie at my local bicycle shop informed me that some bicycle enthusiasts like to be able to adjust the position of their seats while on a long ride.
+Unfortunately since it is designed for sitting, the seat (usually called a “saddle” on a bike) is positioned sufficiently forward to interfere with where one would wish to stand and walk.
+Fortunately Charlie at my local bicycle shop informed me that some bicycle enthusiasts like to be able to adjust the position of their seats forward and back while on a long ride.
 There exist various custom bicycle seat posts which can move the seat backwards and forwards as desired.

 The one I found was the “Dual-Position Seatpost” made by Redshift Sports.
 Like the Alinker it was designed and manufactured by a small group, and originally brought to market by crowd-funding.
-This custom post allows the seat to be pushed into two different positions.
+In July 2020 I installed this custom post with its mechanism on top which allows the seat to be pushed into two different positions.
 Forward puts the seat in the normal position for riding when sitting upright.
-The back position is intended when one is pedaling crouching forward and down.
+The back position is intended for when one is pedaling crouching forward and down.
 The distance between the two positions is not all that great, however I have found it moves the seat far enough back to now provide me enough room to stand and walk.
 And if I want to sit upright and walk the bike as intended, I can simply tug (stiff but not hard) and click the seat forward to its forward riding position.
 The diameter of this post is identical to the post that comes with the bike, so it just swaps in.
 It is available from a number of places on-line, but I bought mine at the Take A Hike Shop located in Missouri where I went to graduate school.